Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: MakeCode Arcade Advanced Livestream
+* description: Join Shannon, Joey, and Vivian as we keep on making our board game.
+In this stream, we added a teleportation system to the center of the board and made a mini game to survive
+* youTubeId: tVZZKukPJiI
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/tVZZKukPJiI.jpg

+---

 * name: That strawberry is for the feast!
 Caw?
 * description: Join Richard, Daryl, Shannon, Joey, Vivian, and new guest ERIC as we build a game-idea-generator game where you're a squirrel valiantly defending a strawberry from confused crows.
 * youTubeId: 8Vu83_KpCmc